-- 73. We are left therefore with constitutionalism: the checks and balances supplied by our unwritten constitution.
+We are left therefore with constitutionalism: the checks and balances supplied by our unwritten constitution.
 Self-congratulation in such respects is neither fashionable nor wise.
-But in relation to anti-terrorism law, under the extreme pressures of the past twelve years, the case can be made that our patchwork of constitutional controls has worked better than is often supposed. - 74.
+But in relation to anti-terrorism law, under the extreme pressures of the past 12 years, the case can be made that our patchwork of constitutional controls has worked better than is often supposed.

 This is not the place for a comprehensive assessment of those controls (or, indeed, of the influence that is exerted by the fourth and fifth estates: investigative journalists and NGOs).
 My annual reports contain elements of such an assessment.
-Some broad points may however be made in relation the role of the legislature and of the judiciary in the 21st century fight against terrorism. - 75.
+Some broad points may, however, be made in relation the role of the legislature and of the judiciary in the 21st-century fight against terrorism.

 Parliament never gave (indeed was not asked to give) the Executive the sort of sweeping powers that enabled the American war on terror to be run from the White House.
-It did not swallow everything it was asked to accept, voting down, for example, the proposal for 90-day detention in 2005 and 42-day detention in 2008, and making significant amendments particularly in the unelected House of Lords to Bills concerning asset-freezing, TPIMs and procedures for hearing national security-sensitive civil claims.
-Its committees, growing in influence, provide an increasing degree of meaningful scrutiny. - 76.
+It did not swallow everything it was asked to accept, voting down, for example, the proposal for 90-day detention in 2005 and 42-day detention in 2008, and making significant amendments-particularly in the unelected House of Lords-to Bills concerning asset-freezing, TPIMs and procedures for hearing national security-sensitive civil claims.
+Its committees, growing in influence, provide an increasing degree of meaningful scrutiny.

 The courts have faithfully enforced the law but also succeeded in improving it.
-Having declared detention in Belmarsh to be incompatible with human rights, the courts, abetted by an active legal profession, knocked many rough edges off the control order system49 and insisted that the asset-freezing rules be properly compliant with the rule of law.50 They have demonstrated the wisdom, in our constitutional settlement, of a Human Rights Act that gives them the power to warn Parliament but not to override it.
+Having declared detention in Belmarsh to be incompatible with human rights, the courts, abetted by an active legal profession, knocked many rough edges off the control order system and insisted that the asset-freezing rules be properly compliant with the rule of law.
+They have demonstrated the wisdom, in our constitutional settlement, of a Human Rights Act that gives them the power to warn Parliament but not to override it.

-48 R v K [2001] UKHL 41, paragraph 24.

-- 77. I would unhesitatingly include the European Court of Human Rights in that appreciation.
-Its interventions have been few, but important. - a.
-In Gillan and Quinton, 51 it gently administered the death-blow to a stop and search power that, though used over quarter of a million times in the single year 2009, seems not to be very much missed. - b.
-In the case of A, while accepting closed material proceedings, the Court of Human Rights insisted on the vital principle that where the liberty of the subject was at stake, he must be given sufficient information about the allegations against him to enable him effectively to instruct his counsel.52 Despite forebodings at the time,53 the upshot has been an improvement in the fairness of such proceedings, with only a very limited loss of capacity to impose control orders and TPIMs. - c.
-In Othman v UK, the case in which the Fourth Section held that Abu Qatada could not be deported to face a flagrant denial of justice in Jordan, the former Director of Justice, Roger Smith, may have been right to say that the judgment, whilst logical, was "close to the boundary of how far the court can reasonably go".
-Significantly, however, its conclusions were little different from those previously reached by the English Court of Appeal; and the judgment has been followed by intensive pressure on Jordan, culminating in the signature and ratification of a Mutual Assistance Treaty, to disclaim reliance in certain cases on evidence obtained by torture.
+I would unhesitatingly include the ECtHR in that appreciation.
+Its interventions have been few, but important.
+In Gillan and Quinton, it gently administered the death-blow to a stop and search power that, though used over a quarter of a million times in the single year 2009, seems not to be very much missed.
+In the case of A, while accepting closed material proceedings, the ECtHR insisted on the vital principle that where the liberty of the subject was at stake, he must be given sufficient information about the \E.H.R.L.R.
+246 allegations against him to enable him effectively to instruct his counsel.52 Despite forebodings at the time, the upshot has been an improvement in the fairness of such proceedings, with only a very limited loss of capacity to impose control orders and TPIMs.
+In Othman v Secretary of State for the Home Department, the case in which the Fourth Section held that Abu Qatada could not be deported to face a flagrant denial of justice in Jordan, the former Director of Justice, Roger Smith, may have been right to say that the judgment, whilst logical, was "close to the boundary of how far the court can reasonably go".
+Significantly, however, its conclusions were little different from those previously reached by the English Court of Appeal, and the judgment has been followed by intensive pressure on Jordan, culminating in the signature of a Mutual Assistance Treaty, to disclaim reliance in certain cases on evidence obtained by torture.
 The case may be seen as an illustration of one of the most important functions of the European Court: the export of sound democratic values to all parts of Europe and indeed beyond.